Health & Social Services

-- The Safe Routes to School & Beyond Map is funded in part by a grant from the Partners for Health Foundation, which partners to strengthen health and wellness in the Montclair area.
+- The Safe Routes to School & Beyond Map is funded in part by a grant from the Partners for Health Foundation, which partners to strengthen health and wellness in the Verona area.

 - Click the box in the top left for the map key

 - CG= Crossing Guard Locations

 - Zoom in for a more detailed look & click an icon for a full description

 - Verona in Motion!: Joggers/walkers are on the road again and children are walking to school.
 If you are a driver please be aware that people will be out and about.
 Please be mindful of the following safety tips as you move around Verona.